jamesb2413/sonGrade/README.md

 # sonGrade
-App for ranking of songs from user input (beta)
+App for ranking songs based on user input (beta)